vfarcic/docker-flow-stacks/jenkins/README.md

 * `/workspace` directory needs to exist on all nodes of a cluster
 * Jenkins master service running
+* *Self-Organizing Swarm Plug-in Modules* plugin is installed in Jenkins master

 ```bash
 sudo mkdir /workspace